 I’m never sure how to describe my profession, so here goes: I use design, writing, and code to create digital experiences.

-I build HV Talentbase, the online creative network for the Hudson Valley.
+I build the Hudson Valley Talentbase, the online creative community for the Hudson Valley.

-I’m currently the Lead Designer at Agrilyst, where we help indoor farmers manage their facilities and understand their data better.
-If you’ve heard of us, it’s probably from the coverage after we won TechCrunch Disrupt in 2015.
+I was the first Lead Product Designer at Agrilyst, an AgTech startup that helps indoor farmers manage their facilities and understand their data better.
+If you’ve heard of it, it’s probably from the coverage after it won TechCrunch Disrupt in 2015.

 I helped build the first iteration of Playbook, a place for designers to ask questions and get quality answers from industry luminaries.